 - Heart of the Hill: A parent-led service event held on a January weekend that showcases the true caring and compassionate spirit of our community.
 Our families — parents and children — come tougher to participate in a service project.
 The planning committee collaborates with the CHS FIOC in choosing the partner charity.

-- End-of-Year Gathering: Family event that celebrates a successful year of connection among our community.
+- End-of-Year Picnic: Family event that celebrates a successful year of connection among our community.
 This event typically takes place on a weeknight evening in late May on the CHS lawn or in the gymnasium in the event of inclement weather.
 Pizza and bottled water are provided.
-This year, Family Association is swapping this event with Carnival - there will be a fun family event in the Fall.

 Class Representatives are a critical component of the Family Association who help build community in smaller settings at the grade level.
 Class Reps also convey important information about Family Association events and solicit volunteers.
 Class Reps work to foster a sense of community in their classes by serving as coordinators for class gatherings — one with children and one for parents only.

-In partnership with CHS, a speaker is offered to the school community - parents & staff - in the Fall and Spring.
-Parents are needed to identify areas of interest from the parent community, identify potential speakers, and assist the school with the execution of the events.
-This team may work with the Community, Inclusion and Belonging team.
+In partnership with CHS, a speaker is offered to the school community - parents/guardian & staff - in the Fall and Spring.
+The Speaker Series Director identifies areas of interest from the parent/guardian community, identifies potential speakers, and assists the school with the execution of the events.
+Input from the Community and Belonging team will be considered in every step of the Speaker selection process.

 Faculty and Staff Appreciation:

-The committee works with the Academic Dean to create special ways in which to show appreciation to our wonder faculty and staff on behalf of the parent community.
+The committee works with the Academic Dean to create special ways in which to show appreciation to our wonderful faculty and staff on behalf of the parent community.
+There are many ways in which appreciation is demonstrated - treats in the faculty lounge, chalkings on the sidewalk, lunch delivered to the school.
+All skill types are needed to plan and execute.

 Liaison to the Enrollment Department: